The International Rescue Committee helps people whose lives have been shattered by conflict and disaster.

 We are now using our expertise to support refugees resettling in the United Kingdom.

 RISE places a particular focus on supporting refugee women.
 From the IRC’s work in countries around the world, we know that women refugees may face discrimination and barriers to employment.
-The RISE programme helps refugee families and in particular, women, engage with their new communities and take control of their futures.
+The RISE program helps refugee families and in particular, women, engage with their new communities and take control of their futures.

 In addition to the RISE program, the IRC provides employment assistance to refugees who are resettling in the U.K. We also train teachers who work in schools that have welcomed refugee students from Afghanistan and Ukraine to support the integration of these young newcomers.